-When you hold physical gold and silver, the price of the metal must go higher than what you paid for you to have profits on paper.
+When you hold physical gold and silver, the price of the metal must go higher than what you paid for you to have paper profits.
 And those profits would be no more or less than the actual rise in metals.

 Mining Companies Face Management Risk, Political Risk, and More

-A mining company’s stock price can be hurt by a management which pays itself too much or doesn’t control operating costs.
-Natural disasters like floods, rock falls, or worker fatalities inside a mine shaft can cut into profits (and shareholder confidence).
+A mining company’s stock price can be hurt by management that pays itself too much or doesn’t control operating costs.
+Natural disasters like floods, rock falls, or worker fatalities inside a mine shaft can cut profits (and shareholder confidence).

 Unexpected tax increases like the ones Mexico imposed last year on miners have been hard on producers.
 And it’s even more difficult for explorers, who by definition don’t show a profit until they either sell a deposit or somehow put it into production.